 The information provided here is meant to give you a general idea about each of the medications listed below.
 Only the most general side effects are included, so ask your doctor if you need to take any special precautions.
 Use each of these medications as recommended by your doctor, or according to the instructions provided.
 If you have further questions about usage or side effects, contact your doctor.

-2 main types of medications are available to treat BPH.
-One type relaxes the smooth muscle in the prostate; the other kind decreases the amount of hormone stimulating prostate growth.
+Two main types of medications are available to treat BPH.
+One type relaxes the smooth muscle in the prostate and the other kind decreases the amount of hormone that stimulates prostate growth.
 Symptoms of BPH can also be relieved by antimuscarinics, a group of drugs that work to relax bladder contractions.
 A phosphodiesterase-5 enzyme inhibitor can also be used to improve urinary tract symptoms.

 Prazosin, doxazosin, and terazosin were developed to treat high blood pressure.
 However, the same effect that lowers blood pressure lowers the tension in the muscular valve at the bottom of the bladder, making it easier to pass urine.

 These drugs are generally well-tolerated.
 The most common side effects are headache, fatigue, and lightheadedness.
 A first dose effect may occur that causes blood pressure to drop, which may result in fainting.
 For this reason, it is recommended that the first pill be taken at bedtime.

 There are two different alpha-adrenergic systems, one for the blood pressure and one for the bladder.
 Tamsulosin, alfuzosin, and silodosin, types of alpha-adrenergic blockers, are specifically targeted at the bladder and prostate.
 Therefore, they are less likely to cause low blood pressure or fainting, although these adverse effects can still occur.
 Other side effects include runny nose, abnormal ejaculation, fatigue, and lightheadedness.
 Alfuzosin has been reported to be associated with less risk of abnormal ejaculation.